docsteveharris/docsteveharris.github.io/_posts/blog/2014-11-26-adding-comments-to-the-blog.md

 ---
+title: Adding comments to the blog
 layout: post
-title: Adding comments to the blog
+categories: blog
+excerpt:
+tags: [statistics]
+tags: [howto, blog]
+image:
+  feature:
 published: True
-categories: []
-tags: [howto, blog]
 comments: true

 ---

 Big day.
 I have added comments to the blog.
 Couldn't have been easier.
 Signed up for a [disqus](https://disqus.com/) account, and followed the instructions [here](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions).
 The only small hint I can offer is that when you add the 'Universal Embed code' the tags need to be enclosed in curly braces `{` and `}`.